 While compact fluorescent light technology has been a drastic advance over those very long glass tubes requiring heavy ballasts to operate, this mode of energy saving lighting still suffers from numerous problems, drawbacks, and limitations.
-We detail some of the most prominent of those issues below.
+We detail some of the most prominent of these compact fluorescent light problems below.

-Problems, Cons, Drawbacks, and Limitations of Compact Fluorescent Light Lamps
+Compact Fluorescent Light Problems, Cons, Drawbacks, and Limitations

 With the LED light bulbs fast coming up on the technological horizon, it may be unwise to invest heavily right now in compact fluorescent lights.
 They are indeed more efficient than incandescent lamps.
 But LED lamps are even more energy-efficient, more rugged, and produce much less heat than their fluorescent ancestors.
 It appears that compact fluorescent lights, will enjoy limited long-term popularity, as they no longer represent the state-of-the-art of high-efficiency, “green” lighting.
 So if you’re planning a lighting upgrade to fluorescents, you may want to spend a little extra, and instead, replace your incandescents with LEDs instead.